-Two or Four Credits Staff - 450.
+Two or Four Credits Staff - 295.
+Philosophies of India and Tibet Four Credits Dell'Olio Fall 2005 - 295.
+Philosophies of China and Japan Four Credits Dell'Olio Spring 2006 - 450.
 Capstone Seminar in Philosophy A topical seminar dealing with significant thinkers, issues and approaches within philosophy.
 For philosophy majors, the seminar serves as a capstone course within the major.
-The topic of the seminar for Fall 2004 is "Virtue Ethics."
+The topic of the seminar for Fall 2005 is "Human Emotions."
 While the topics of the seminar vary, it is the goal of the course to provide appropriate opportunities for students to exercise the skills needed for reading philosophy and for thinking, writing and interacting with others philosophically.
 Philosophy majors will complete their major portfolios as part of the required work for the course.
 Prerequisite: permission of the instructor.

-Four Credits Dell'Olio Fall Semester 2004
+Four Credits Simon Fall Semester 2005